Júlio Resende: Fado-Jazz: 2013 to the present day

-Alexander Search: 2017

-Based on the English poetry of Fernando Pessoa, Resende forms a pop-rock band with influences of indie and electronic music to which he gives the name Alexander Search, one of Pessoa's most important heteronyms and who wrote almost exclusively in the English language.
-The album, released in June 2017, entered directly to the third position of the national top sales.
+Based on the English poetry of Fernando Pessoa, Resende formed a pop-rock band with influences of indie and electronic music to which he gives the name Alexander Search, one of Pessoa's most important heteronyms and who wrote almost exclusively in the English language.
+The album, released in June 2017, reached third of the national top sales.
 It featured the participation of Salvador Sobral, André Nascimento, Joel Silva and Daniel Neto, as well as the presence of Júlio Resende himself.

-Cinderella Cyborg: 2018

 Cinderella Cyborg is an album released in 2018.
-A musical adventure, an assumed flirtation between man and machine.
-Between the acoustic of piano, drums and double bass, and the electronic sounds of pads and chips.
+It follows a musical adventure with an assumed flirtation between man and machine.
+It features piano, drums and double bass, and the electronic sounds of pads and chips.